flyingpig86/Lancer-Lore-Repo/Lancer Lore/Mechs/SSC/SWALLOWTAIL.md

 The Swallowtail is Smith-Shimano’s primary long-range scouting and firesupport platform, built for rapid and sustained ranging across hostile, volatile environments.
 Built for long-term sustainability, it can operate in unstable environs for months and maximize its survivability by adjusting its operating efficiency on the fly.
 Each unit has an integrated cloak and a suite of predictive choral intelligences that coordinate its highly developed sensor systems to rapidly simulate and predict tactical developments – sometimes before they even occur.

-The Swallowtail’s base model, the SW-01, is one of SSC’s few mass-produced lines – the entry-level BELLA CIAO model.
+The Swallowtail’s base model, the SW-01, is one of [[SMITH-SHIMANO CORPRO|SSC]]’s few mass-produced lines – the entry-level BELLA CIAO model.
 Built without a cloaking field and uparmored to address direct security requirements, the SW-01 is especially popular among the rank and file troopers of Constellar Security forces.

 ![Imgur](https://i.imgur.com/W4aFN86.png)